pixl8/Preside-Documentation/docs/02.devguides/37.datamanager/customization/page.md

 ## Building and customizing links

-With the new 10.9.0 customization system, comes a new method of building data manager links for objects.
+With the new 10.9.0 customization system comes a new method of building data manager links for objects.
 Use `event.buildAdminLink( objectName=objectName )` along with optional arguments, `operation` and `recordId` to build various links.
 For example, to link to the data manager listing page for an object, use the following:

 ```luceescript
 event.buildAdminLink( objectName=objectName );